 However, its potential seemed limited to functioning as digital money, lacking the capacity for more complex financial operations.
 This limitation set the stage for new blockchain-based innovations that would expand these basic transactional capabilities into what we now recognize as DeFi.

 Looking for a deep dive into Bitcoin?
-Start with Bitcoin Basics.
+Start with What is Bitcoin.

 The evolution of DeFi saw its next significant advancement with the development of the Omni Protocol and the introduction of Tether (USDT) – the first successful stablecoin.